DolphDev/Mac-Build-Your-Own-SSHFS/README.md

 2. Install XCode (Maybe if Command Line tools for xcode are not present, brew should install them)

-3. `brew install meson ninja glib pkgconf coreutils` - These packages are required for either the build itself, or ninja
+3. `brew install meson ninja glib pkgconfig coreutils` - These packages are required for either the build itself, or ninja

 4. Clone this repo